joedooley/sportport-active/wp-content/plugins/squirrly-seo/readme.txt

 Stable tag: trunk
 Donate link: https://www.squirrly.co/wordpress-seo-by-squirrly

 SEO Plugin By Squirrly is for the NON-SEO experts.
-Get Excellent Seo with Better Content, Ranking and Analytics.
+Get Excellent SEO with Better Content, Ranking and Analytics.
 For Both Humans and Search Bots.

 == Description ==
-Squirrly SEO helps you write content that is SEO friendly and ALSO Human friendly.
+SEO By Squirrly helps you write content that is SEO friendly and ALSO Human friendly.
 You'll get to improve your rankings, while providing your readers with great content.
 See Your SEO Stats, get a weekly SEO Audit and find the best keywords.

 It works well with Wordpress sites that already have <strong>Yoast</strong> or <strong>All In One SEO</strong>.
 You can opt-in to keep those settings, so no need to start over again :-)